Is Yom HaKippurim Really About Repentance?

 - Why does Hashem find worship on private altars problematic?

 - What are the advantages and disadvantages of centralized worship?
-How might your service of Hashem differ if you always needed to travel to the Mikdash to bring sacrifices, rather than offering them in your backyard?
+How might one's service of Hashem differ if one needs to travel to the Mikdash to bring sacrifices, rather than offering them in one's backyard?

 - During which periods in Israelite history were sacrifices prohibited outside of the Mikdash?
-Devarim 12 suggests two conditions for the prohibition, inheritance of Canaan and security from enemies.
+Devarim 12 suggests two conditions for the prohibition, inheritance of the land of Israel and security from enemies.
 What is the relationship between the two?
 What light does this shed on the possible understandings of the commandment?
-See When Were Private Altars Prohibited?
+See When Were Private Altars Prohibited.

 Is Intermarriage Biblically Prohibited?